rare-snark/pyGoL/README.md

  - [ ] Make forever looping optional
  - [ ] Implement more rulesets
  - [ ] detect a dead game with oscilators
+   - could be done by saving previous gamestate arrays in an array of arrays
+   - consider memory overhead

 # Gallery